-Advances in veterinary surgical techniques and technology make it possible for us to offer pet surgery services that are truly the best they can be.
-Our Orlando animal hospitals perform various soft tissue surgeries to improve our patients’ quality of life, and we have a board-certified surgeon available for consultation.
+Advances in veterinary surgical techniques and technology make it possible for us to offer cat and dog surgery services that are truly the best they can be.
+Our Orlando, Oviedo and Maitland animal hospitals perform various soft tissue surgeries to improve our patients’ quality of life, and we have a board-certified surgeon available for consultation.
 Every step of each procedure is dedicated to maximizing safety, reducing pain, and giving each patient the best chance at a complete recovery.

 Consult with us today about your pet’s surgical needs.
 We’ll be happy to answer your questions and make you feel more at ease about your pet’s upcoming procedure.